chickensoft-games/LogicBlocks/README.md

 }
 ```

 Logic blocks come with a simple binding system that allows them to be observed easily.
+You can create as many bindings as you need and simply dispose of them when you're done.

 ```csharp
 var lightSwitch = new LightSwitch();